We have Alberta Bankruptcy Trustees serving the following areas:

 Medicine Hat, Okotoks, Olds, Peace River,

-Red Deer, Sherwood Park, Stettler, Taber and Wetaskiwin,
+Red Deer, Sherwood Park, Stettler, St. Paul, Taber and Wetaskiwin.

-- Necessary clothing of the debtor and his/her dependants up to a value of $4,000;
+- Clothes for the debtor and their dependants up to $4,000;

-- Medical and dental aids required by the debtor and his/her dependants;
+- The necessary Medical and dental aids of the debtor and his/her family;

 - If the debtor is a co-owner of the residence, the amount of the exemption is reduced to an amount that is proportionate to the debtor's ownership interest;

 - Registered Retirement Savings Plans RRSPs, Registered Retirement Income Funds (RRIFs), Registered Disability Savings Plans (RDSP) and Deferred Profit Sharing Plans (DPSPs).
 NOTE: This went into force in Alberta on October 1, 2009.